Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Experiments and Results

-This experiment utilised the proposed VGTL scheme to predict the age of subjects based on their PPG signals.
+This experiment utilised the proposed VGTL-net scheme to predict the age of subjects based on their PPG signals.
 The prediction was conducted in the regression and classification settings.
-For the regression task, the VGTL aims to predict the exact age of the subject, while for the classification task, the VGTL aims to determine the age group of the subject, namely 0-20, 20-30, 30-40, and 40 +.
+For the regression task, the goal of the VGTL-net was to predict the exact age of the subject, while for the classification task, the goal of the VGTL-net was to determine the age group of the subject, namely 0-20, 20-30, 30-40, and 40 +.